 Rob's versatility, quick wit and excellent ad-libbing skills have made him a much sought after comic and compere.
 Over the years he has enjoyed long-term residencies in Guildford, Bracknell, Reading, Canterbury, Ealing, Hampstead, and Liverpool's Rawhide.
 In 2009 he supported Jim Jeffries on his National Arena Tour and in 2011 was selected as a lead comedian on the Foster’s Funny 22-date tour of the UK.

-An avid sports fan, Rob is often invited as a guest on sporting programmes – appearing on shows such as Radio 2’s football-based panel show ‘Never Write Off The Germans’, Radio 5 Live’s ‘Fighting Talk’ and most recently ‘TalkSPORT’s Guide to the Olympics’.
-He is also currently presenting the popular Liverpool FC Podcast ‘Not Just a Matter of Life and Death’ every week.
+An avid sports fan, Rob is often invited as a guest on sporting programmes – appearing on shows such as Radio 2’s football-based panel show ‘Never Write Off The Germans’, Radio 5 Live’s ‘Fighting Talk’, ‘TalkSPORT’s Guide to the Olympics’ and the popular Liverpool FC Podcast ‘Not Just a Matter of Life and Death’

 Following a commission writing for Radio Two's The Day The Music Died, Rob enjoyed a stint presenting the breakfast show on Reading's 2Ten FM, before joining Heart, where he spent two years writing Jamie Theakston's Breakfast Show - winning a Sony Silver Award into the bargain.
-He has also recently guested on BBC Five Live's Fighting Talk and as a regular guest on Sky News's Press Preview.
-He is currently comedy writing for Capital FM and EA Games.
+He then moved to daily writing for Capital FM, picking up more gongs along the way.
+Outside of Radio, Rob has written comedy for a range of companies including EA Games.

 Rob's solo Edinburgh shows over the years have included 'No Pressure' (2008) and Rom.com (2009).
-He is currently touring festivals with a new Solo show ‘Rob Heeney in Vincible’ which was recently nominated for Best Comedy Show at Buxton Fringe.
+His 2012 solo show, 'Rob Heeney in Vincible' was nominated for Best Comedy Show at Buxton Fringe.

 In addition to his stint as a breakfast show presenter, Rob’s other Radio appearances have included: